 He is instructed to gather these distinctive flowers, unlike any he has encountered before, and conceal them in his tilma until he reaches the Bishop.

-Once again, Juan Diego harbors doubt.
+Once again, Juan Diego harbours doubt.
 It’s December, and he questions what flowers could bloom on the hill’s summit in such cold weather.

 Nevertheless, he complies with Our Lady’s instruction, ascending the hill to discover a multitude of blossoming roses.
 He swiftly gathers them into his cloak.

 For the third time, Juan Diego is admitted to the presence of the Bishop.
-The skeptical clergyman has waited for two days to witness the sign Our Lady promised.
+The sceptical clergyman has waited for two days to witness the sign Our Lady promised.

 Juan opens his tilma, allowing the roses to spill onto the floor.
 Yet, beyond the roses, both men are astounded to behold what is painted on his modest tilma – a magnificent image of Our Lady.